Vascular access attempts should not unnecessarily delay transport: attempts should be completed en

 Key procedural considerations:

 A. Saline locks may be used when appropriate and flushed with a 3 cc bolus of NS as needed.
+B.

-B. Extension tubing should be used on all IV lines.
+Extension tubing should be used on all IV lines.

 Indications for Intraosseous Access (Paramedic for Adult and Peds, AEMT for Adult Only)

-Critically ill or injured patient who requires IV drugs/fluids and in whom a peripheral line cannot be immediately established.
+Critically ill or injured patient who requires IV drugs/fluids and in whom a peripheral line cannot be

+the target bone.
 C. Infection of the area of insertion.
+D. Absence of adequate

-D. Absence of adequate anatomical landmarks.
+anatomical landmarks.

 Paramedic may administer lidocaine 1% or 2% preservative-free for anesthetic in a patient responsive to pain.